lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Add monitoring (metrics, alerting) for sink failures and retry counts.
 - Test failure scenarios (DB restart, network partition) and verify exactly-once/at-least-once behavior per your design.

-If you want, I can show a runnable PySpark code example that implements foreachBatch with psycopg2 + exponential backoff + batchId commit table, or a Scala version.

 ## What is the impact of checkpoint I/O throughput, and when would you prefer local disks vs remote storage?
 Why checkpoint I/O throughput matters